RayaChainLabs/omnirisk-research/Authors_articles/ema-onchain-analysis-for-risk-management-how-to-read-blockchain-data-like-a-pro.md

 The right questions are straightforward.
 What behavioral patterns preceded the last major exploit?
 How do professional threat actors actually move funds?
 Does your system detect cross-chain obfuscation techniques?
 And when attack patterns evolve tomorrow, will you see them coming?

 Most teams cannot answer all four.
 The ones that can are not just doing compliance screening.
 They are doing predictive risk intelligence, and that difference shows up in prevented losses, faster incident response, and competitive advantage in an increasingly hostile environment.
+More information can be found in [https://rayachain.omnirisk.io]